On Clarity in Performance Reporting

 Conclusion: Clarity Is a Design Choice

 Performance reporting rarely fails because organisations lack data, tools, or capable people.
+It fails when clarity is expected to emerge from a system not designed to carry it.

 This outcome is not irrational.
 It reflects governance asymmetries and role ambiguities that make compliance feel safer than clarity.